-Artificial grass is otherwise known as synthetic turf or fake grass.
+Artificial grass is otherwise known as synthetic turf or faux grass.
 It used to be applied to sporting grounds and projects almost exclusively and considered to be too fake looking for residential installations.
+But how times have changed!

 These days, artificial grass is much softer, more realistic looking and easy to install than ever before.
 That means you are much more likely to see it in a wide range of domestic and commercial settings than ever before.